-experienced a major financial emergency, which in this case was defined as an unexpected medical emergency, major auto repair, period of unemployment, or legal expenses.
+Financial emergencies and income fluctuations are often unexpected, but they are a consistent part of life for most people.44 This may be especially true for low- and moderate income households.
+To illustrate this, researchers on my team asked a sample of roughly 8,000 low- and moderate-income individuals whether they recently experienced a major financial emergency, which in this case was defined as an unexpected medical emergency, major auto repair, period of unemployment, or legal expenses.
 We found that exactly two thirds of surveyed households experienced at least one of those events in the past six months, and over a quarter experienced several shocks.
-Households that experienced emergencies were more likely to report material hardship, such as skipping medical care, and to have used alternative financial services.
+Households that experienced emergencies were more likely to report material hardship, such as skipping medical care, and using alternative financial services.45

-To help households deal with emergencies, we need to develop flexible saving products that give easy for liquidity when needed.
+To help households deal with emergencies, we need to develop flexible saving products that provide liquidity when needed.
 Ensuring that households have access to traditional savings accounts is clearly an important step in this direction.
-Although marketed as a retirement product, Treasury's new myRA program is an example of a flexible savings product that may provide historically underserved groups with a vehicle for dealing with unexpected expenses.
-In additional to other attractive program features, such as direct deposit, no fees, and tax advantages, myRA allows for unrestricted withdrawals of contributions and, thus, may serve as a saving vehicle for financial emergencies.
+Although marketed as a retirement product, Treasury's new myRA program is an example of a flexible savings product that may provide historically underserved groups with a vehicle for dealing with unexpected expenses.46 In addition to other attractive program features, such as direct deposit, no fees, and tax advantages, myRA allows for unrestricted withdrawals of contributions and thus may serve as a saving vehicle for financial emergencies.
 In the short term, the accounts are likely to earn higher interest rates than those offered with traditional savings accounts.
 Efforts to market this type of product to low- and moderate-income households should emphasize its potential to serve as a repository of emergency savings and retirement savings.